COMPUTER MODELLING IN CHEMISTRY - 2025/6

 Module Overview

-his module is intended to further develop knowledge and practice of Molecular modelling (started in the MOE part of module CHE1040) and introduce the students to modern computational drug design as an opportunity to gain these skills on their own but also as a precursor to the CHE3053 module in the final year where more advanced aspects of these techniques will be developed.
+This module is intended to further develop knowledge and practice of Molecular modelling (started in module CHE1040) and introduce the students to modern computational drug design, molecular dynamics and programming as an opportunity to gain these skills on their own but also as a precursor to the CHE3053 module in the final year where more advanced aspects of these techniques will be developed.
 The module also serves to help students gain skills and experience that they may want to develop further in the final year project modules (CHE3047 and CHEM029)

 Module provider